-We practice Target Zero, a company philosophy aimed at creating an environment for achieving and sustaining safety excellence.
+At Southern Company, Safety First is our number one value.
+We believe the safety of our employees and customers is paramount.
 Our goal is to complete "every day, every job, safely."
-We use various metrics to track and trend our progress toward our ultimate goal of achieving zero injuries (thus the name, "Target Zero").
+We use various metrics to track and trend our progress toward our ultimate goal of achieving zero injuries.

 Safety briefings are the first order of business at employee meetings.
 Employees who routinely work in high-risk environments start each job that way.
 No matter the job function or the level of risk involved, every Southern Company system employee is reminded often that working safely is a requirement.
 Here are some key philosophies for our company.

 - Before each job, we identify hazards and determine how to avoid them.
 We go over safety details with all employees who will perform the work.

 - While working, we watch out for each other and take action to correct unsafe conditions or behaviors when identified.

 - Reporting safety concerns is appreciated and protected, to remove any fear from employees to do so and to encourage open communication.

 Since the introduction of a safety program, Target Zero, in 2005, the Southern Company system has reduced the rate of injuries to employees by 46 percent.
 During 2016, 99.16 percent of Southern Company system employees worked injury-free.
 In 2015, our recordable incidence rate was 0.81 and our lost-workday case rate was 0.26.
 But Safety First is not just about numbers, it is about people.
 Our ultimate objective is to create an environment where our employees work injury-free, every day on every job.